 - Agreements around less serious misconduct – If the CAC finds there’s been misconduct, but not serious misconduct, it can reach an agreement with the teacher, and the person who made the original report or complaint, that the CAC will:

-censure the teacher (a formal telling-off)
+censure the teacher

 - place conditions on the teacher’s practising certificate or authority to teach—for example, that they must be supervised or do some professional development

 - suspend the teacher for a time or until they’ve met some specific conditions